Stacey Brown, MA, LMHC, NCC

 Stacey Brown has served as a School Counselor, Behavior Specialist, Consultant and Staff Development Trainer for the Lee County School District.
 She has provided Intensive Therapeutic On-Site Services (ITOSS) for children in foster care and emotionally disturbed children, served as an Addictions Counselor for adolescents and their families through residential treatment programs and as a Parenting Coordinator through the Lee County divorce courts.
 Stacey served as a Clinical Supervisor for a local provider offering in home counseling to children and adults.

-She has presented professional development trainings related to clinical, ethical, self esteem, classrom management, parenting and wellness issues at professional conferences locally, regionally, state-wide and nationally.
+She has presented numerous professional development trainings related to clinical, ethical, self esteem, classroom management, parenting and wellness issues at professional conferences locally, regionally, state-wide and nationally to School Counselors, beginning Counselors, advanced clinicians, college professors and school administrators.

 Stacey Brown has participated as a proud member and leader of several professional organizations, including: the American Counselors' Association, the American Mental Health Counselors' Association, the Gulf Coast Mental Health Counselors Association, the Florida Mental Health Counselor's Association, the Lee County Association of Family Law Professionals, Phi Kappa Phi Honor Society, The Academy of Teachers, The American Academy of Experts in Traumatic Stress, The Florida Coalition Against Domestic Violence, the Florida Counselors' Association, the Lee County School Counselors Association and CHADD, a support group for children and adults with Attention Deficit Hyperactivity Disorder.
-She is a member of the Association for Creativity in Counseling, a division of the American Counseling Association, and serves on the Anti-Bullying Committee.
+She is a member of the Counselors for Social Justice and the Association for Creativity in Counseling, both are divisions of the American Counseling Association, and serves on the Anti-Bullying Committee.
+She is a member of Kappa Kappa Gamma sorority and Phi Kappa Phi Honors Society.
+Through her wellness profession, Stacey is a member of the Yoga Alliance and the National Ayurvedic Medical Association.